sticknycu/ScheduleSQL/README.md

  * If we want to delete a database, we will use `-d` argument.
  * If we want to modify a database, we will use `-m` argument.

-**Optional** flag is not mandatory flag.
-This flag is used more for modify/insert data actions.
+**Instruction** flag is a mandatory flag.
+This flag is used, for now, only to get target/folder location of database.
- * If we want to delete all the database, we will **NOT** use this argument: `-d ScheduleSQL.json`

-**Location database** flag is used to know location of the database.
- * We can have more databases with the same name, but in different locations.

 **Interaction** flag is mandatory.
 With this flag we set action of interaction
  * It can be `add/modify/delete` content using: `-ad / -mc / -dc`
  * About them: